Drug Evaluation Committee 2020-52 Contracting Procedures for Clinical Trials for which a National Clinical Research Supervisor is Appointed

 Address |

-With regard to the responsibilities of the in-country caretaker, Article 15 Guidance 1 of the GCP stipulates that "...the in-country caretaker shall perform all procedures related to the request for a clinical trial in Japan in accordance with the criteria for requesting a clinical trial..." and this "all procedures" includes the conclusion of a clinical trial agreement with the investigational institution based on Article 13 of the GCP (GCP Article 13).
+Article 15 Guidance 1 of the GCP stipulates that "...the National Clinical Research Supervisor shall perform all procedures related to the request for a clinical trial in Japan in accordance with the criteria for requesting a clinical trial..."
+This "all procedures" includes the conclusion of a clinical trial agreement with the Investigator Site in accordance with Article 13 of the GCP (GCP Article 57).
 This "all procedures" includes the conclusion of a clinical trial agreement with the site under Article 13 of the GCP (Article 57 of the GCP).
-On the other hand, Article 13, Paragraph 1, Guidance 2 of the GCP stipulates the contractor of a clinical trial with a site, and when there is an agreement among the site, the sponsor and the contract research organization, and when operations related to the conduct of the clinical trial can be smoothly conducted at the site, a three-party contract, a bilateral contract between the site and the sponsor, a tripartite contract between the site and the sponsor, and a tripartite contract between the site and the contract research organization.
-Although Article 13, Paragraph 1, Guidance 2 of the GCP does not mention cases involving an NDA, based on these provisions and the concept, if there is an agreement among the four parties including the NDA, the question may be asked to the sponsor.
-However, in light of these provisions and the concept behind them, we believe that if there is an agreement among the four parties including the in-country clinical trial manager, a contract in the form you are asking about may be acceptable.
+On the other hand, Article 13, Paragraph 1, Guidance 2 of the GCP stipulates the contractor of a clinical trial with the Investigator Site, and when there is an agreement among the Investigator Site, the sponsor, and the contract research organization, and when operations related to the implementation of the clinical trial can be smoothly conducted at the Investigator Site, a three-party contract, a two-party contract with the Investigator Site and the sponsor, a three-party contract with the Investigator Site and the contract research organization, and a three-party contract with the sponsor.
+Although Article 13, Paragraph 1, Guidance 2 of the GCP does not mention cases involving a National Supervisor of a Clinical Trial, it is considered that, based on these provisions and the concept, if there is an agreement among the four parties including a National Supervisor of a Clinical Trial, it is acceptable for a third party contract, a bilateral contract with the sponsor, or a bilateral contract with the Investigator Site and the Contract Research Organization, provided that the operations related to the conduct of the clinical trial at the Investigator Site can be conducted smoothly.
+However, in light of these provisions and the concept, if there is an agreement among the four parties, including the in-country clinical trial administrator, the type of contract as described in your question may be acceptable.

 However, since the NAC has the responsibility as an agent of the sponsor for the stakeholders of the clinical trial, including notification of the clinical trial to the regulatory authorities and reporting of adverse drug reactions to the regulatory authorities, procedures must be established to enable the NAC to fulfill its responsibilities, including reporting and problem-solving routes.
 Therefore, it is a prerequisite that procedures sufficient to fulfill the responsibilities of the in-country caretaker of a clinical trial, including reporting and problem-solving routes, are established.